How to attract Silicon Valley and Gen Zs

 “What can you do to make the lives of those who are working outside in those environments easier, irrespective of what they’re mining for?” she asked.
 “And when you talk through technologies that you’re seeing today, every day – AI, Gen AI, big data, analysis of synthesizing data – that’s really what people want to be excited for and contribute to.”

-Taking mining to Millennials and Gen Zs shouldn’t be about appealing to those using sports betting apps and Reddit stock analysis, Kai Hoffman, CEO of Vancouver-based Soar Financial, said.
+Taking mining to Millennials and Gen Zs shouldn’t be about appealing to those using sports betting apps and Reddit stock analysis, Kai Hoffmann, CEO of Vancouver-based Soar Financial, said.
 Instead, try explaining projects on YouTube.

 “Mining is very technical.
 You cannot dumb it down.
-You can simplify it, but you can’t get rid of it,” Hoffman said.
+You can simplify it, but you can’t get rid of it,” Hoffmann said.
 “Be approachable, use those tools, use a decent camera, get a decent microphone and get in front of that audience.”

 Chad Williams, founder of Toronto-based Red Cloud Securities, said he’s concerned that as baby-boomers age and become more risk-averse, the Millennials and Gen Zs aren’t replacing them as investors.
 But every time the industry cycle performs well, it attracts naïve new investors who should use professional funds, he added.